ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/troubleshooting.md

   restartPolicy: Always
 ```

-The main causes of `Crashloopback` are:
+The main causes of `CrashloopBackOff` are:

 - The application inside the container keeps crashing.
-- Some type of parameters of the pod or container have been configured incorrectly.
+- Some parameters of the pod or container have been configured incorrectly.
 - An error has been made when deploying Kubernetes.

 ##### Troubleshooting
-As this issue is quite vague, you'll want to start by checking STDOUT using the command `kubectl -n <namespace> logs <pod_name>`.
+As this issue is quite vague, you'll want to start by checking what your pod is printing to STDOUT using the command `kubectl -n <namespace> logs <pod_name>`.
 This should give you a clear understanding of whether the application has crashed.
-If this is the case please review the application code and the solution will become evident.
+If your application is crashing, you need to identify the reason and try to fix it.
+Some possibilities are missing environment variables, insufficient resources, missing files or directories, or a lack of required permissions.

 ##### Solution
 Fix application or misconfiguration errors.